 Drainage: The removal of surface water or groundwater from land by drains, grading, or other means.
 Drainage includes the control of runoff to minimize erosion and sedimentation during and after development and includes the means necessary for water supply preservation or the prevention or alleviation of flooding.

+Drainage Impact Study: A report prepared for a designated area supporting the design decisions made to meet all requirements on drainage provisions, flood mitigation measures and performance monitoring tasks which may be placed on, or located throughout such area.
+The Parish “Drainage Impact Study Ordinance” establishes the minimum submittal requirements for a Drainage Impact Study to initiate review by the Town of Sorrento as part of the permitting process.

 Dwelling: Any building or portion of a building, which is designated or used for residential purposes.

+Earthwork: The excavation and/or embankment of soil

 Easement: A property owner’s authorization for another person to use the property.

+Equivalent Hydraulic Conveyance: Flow capacity between two locations that mitigates for the loss of flow capacity at another location.

+Existing Condition: The pre-developed condition of the site with respect to hydrology and hydraulics.
+Credit will not be given for impervious surface area constructed in the previous 5-year period for a site being redeveloped.

 Exterior storage: Outdoor storage of raw materials, equipment, products, or fuel.

 Flood or flooding: is a general and temporary condition of partial or complete inundation of normally dry land areas from the overflow of inland or tidal waters, or the unusual and rapid accumulation or runoff of surface waters from any source.